12 Simple Ways to Raise Awareness for a Cause

 For example: Cycling for Change

-Lucy and her dad cycled 2,500 miles across the country to raise money for early breast cancer detection in their fundraiser.
+Lucy and her dad cycled over 4,000 kilometres across the country to raise money for early breast cancer detection in their fundraiser.

 Raise awareness and double your donations

 Now you know how to raise awareness for a cause.
 Use these proven methods to truly put the crowd in crowdfunding.
 On GoFundMe, our free fundraising model makes sure that you get to keep more of the money you raise by eliminating the platform fee.
-Read honest GoFundMe reviews from people just like you.
+Here are some of GoFundMe’s best success stories from people just like you.